 The Stanford Interdisciplinary Graduate Fellowship (SIGF) Program is a competitive, university-wide program that awards three-year fellowships to outstanding doctoral students engaged in interdisciplinary research.
-Since 2008, two hundred students have received a SIGF.
+Since 2008, two hundred and thirty students have received a SIGF.
 The SIGF supports Stanford doctoral students in undertaking novel, cutting-edge research and pursuing questions that cross traditional disciplinary boundaries.
 Examples include:

 Application Opens: January 8, 2020